majianjia/nnom/docs/api_layers.md

 ~~~

 **A model must start with a Input layer** to copy input data from user memory space to NNoM memory space.
+If NNoM is set to CHW format, the Input layer will also change the input format from HWC (regular store format for image in memory) to CHW during copying.

 **Arguments**